GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
       --profile-auto-activation=true: Set to false to disable profile auto activation --propagate-profiles=true: Setting '--propagate-profiles=false' disables propagating profiles set by the '--profile' flag across config dependencies.
 This mean that only profiles defined directly in the target 'skaffold.yaml' file are activated.
+      --protocols=[]: Priority sorted order of debugger protocols to support.
       --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API